Mongar23/Mongar23/README.md

 # Hello!
 I am Mathias <br/> Welcome to my github page
-- Game-engineering student
+- Game-engineering student.
-- Bachelor Creative Media and Game Technologies, first year.
+- Bachelor Creative Media and Game Technologies, 2021-2025, student.
-- MBO4 game-developer, alumni.
+- MBO4 game-developer, 2017-2021, alumni.
 - Enschede area

-## Sort story about my self
+## Short story about my self
 Hi, my name is Mathias Bevers, I am a 21 y.o. game-engineering student from the Enschede area.
 I am a alumni of the MBO 4 game-developer study of ROC van Twente, the focus of this study was to develop games in Unity3D.
 Currently I am studying Creative Media and Game Technologies at Saxion - University of Applied Science.
 I'm very enthusiastic about developing games and exploring new programming topics.

 ## Protfolio Website